MinecraftForge/Documentation/docs/models/blockstates/introduction.md

 }
 ```

-This is one case of 5.
-You can read this as "when east is true, use the model oak_fence_side rotated 90 degrees".
-This allows the final model to be built up from 5 smaller parts, 4 of which (the connections) are conditional and the 5th being the unconditional central post.
-This uses only two models, one for the post, and one for the side connection.
+In this case, the JSON defines that if the east connector is true, then show the model `oak_fence_side` rotated 90 degrees.
+This allows the model to be broken up in only two files: the base post and the connection.
+It can also be represented as 5 statements, one that checks for each of the states is true and one that applies the base post unconditionally.

+You can find more explanations and examples of these formats on the [wiki][].

 [blockstate]: ../../blocks/states.md
 [Forge blockstate]: forgeBlockstates.md